 Venous leg ulcers are the most common type of leg ulcer, causing about 3 in 4 of all leg ulcers.
 They affect about 1 in 100 people in the UK at some stage in their lives.
 Venous leg ulcers become more common as you get older.
 Most are painless but some are painful.
 Without treatment, an ulcer may become larger and cause problems in the leg.
 Skin inflammation (dermatitis) sometimes develops around a venous ulcer.

 Non-venous skin ulcers are less common.
-For example, a skin ulcer may be caused by poor circulation due to narrowed arteries in the leg, problems with nerves that supply the skin, or other problems.
+For example, a skin ulcer may be caused by poor circulation due to artery disease in the leg, problems with nerves that supply the skin, or other problems.
 The treatment for non-venous ulcers is different to that of venous ulcers.

 The rest of this leaflet deals only with venous leg ulcers.